antiochp/grin-keybase-wallet/README.md

 ----

 * DONE - get clap up and running
-* DONE - add some minimal commands so we can send a chat msg
+* DONE - add some minimal commands so we can "send" a txn via kbfs
-* read chat messages - able to pick out stuff we care about (some kind of prefix?)
+* read txns from kbfs
+* put them in .archive after reading?